hartwigmedical/hmftools/README.md

 An example targeted-panel pipeline, including support for the HMF and TSO-500 panels, is detailed [here](./pipeline/README_TARGETED.md).

 ## Pipeline overview
-Here is a schematic showing how the interactions between the core molecular DNA components of the tool suite:
+Here is a schematic showing how the interactions between the core molecular components of the tool suite:

 ![HMF_Pipeline](./pipeline/wigits_pipeline.png)